In an era when everything we do is based online, it’s easy to forget how much time we’re actually spending connected to the virtual world.

 - Being online helps me to forget about my problems or improve my mood when I’m feeling sad, anxious or lonely.

-Tips to help stop internet addiction
+Tips to treat internet addiction

 As part of your accountability, have someone monitor your online usage.
 Set boundaries like you can use your smartphone for online activities for 30 minutes twice a day.
 Along with limiting use, it forces you to alter your schedule and how you communicate with others.